 "Boorowa was definitely my highlight of the whole trip and I know the others said the same.
-We have pledged to return when we are a bit further with our studies and can get some funds together.
-I think we learned so much from the hospitality of the people in Boorowa and the way we can make a difference and be more Christian by acts of kindness, just as much as by listening to sermons.

-WYD definitely opened our eyes up to our role in the community and how we should spread what we learned from our experiences by reaching out to everyone and getting them involved in the Church in a way which is fun.
+We have pledged to return when we are a bit further with our studies and can get some community and how we should spread what we learned from our experiences by reaching out to everyone and getting them involved in the Church in a way which is fun.
 Another effect our experiences last summer had on us can probably be illustrated by the fact that four young people from our parish trained to be eucharistic ministers.
 In our small parish, heads turned the first time my friend Michelle and I proceeded to the altar to give out the Eucharist.